Need for a simpler method for ICP measurement

 Ultrasound imaging for non-invasive detection of ICP

-Nisonic has developed a novel method for measuring the static and dynamic properties of the optic nerve sheath to detect the patient’s intracranial pressure.
+Nisonic has developed the FAST ICP software for automated analysis of transorbital ultrasound images, implementing novel and patented methods for measuring the static and dynamic properties of the optic nerve sheath to predict the patient’s intracranial pressure.
 The method has been developed by engineers at SINTEF, Trondheim, Norway and neurosurgeons at Red Cross War Memorial Children’s Hospital, University of Cape Town in South Africa.
-The ultrasound system consists of a dedicated probe for transorbital ultrasound imaging together with advanced machine learning algorithms for automatic measurements and guiding.

 Fast and simple